Ciao, welcome back to my blog!

 On the other hand, you might find this new awareness eye-opening and you might want to be even more specific about which items you are wearing the most to discard the ones you love but that you don't use.

 If that's the case, it would be beneficial to play a game for a couple of weeks:

 Turn all the hangers in your wardrobe stand the other way round.

 Every time that you are wearing something, put it back as you normally would.

 After two weeks, check the items that have not been touched (you will see that the hangers are still on the other side).

-This simple little trick will show you what you are wearing the most and it will help define your fashion style, which is crucial to achieve cohesiveness.
+This simple trick will show you what you are wearing the most and it will help define your fashion style, which is crucial to achieving cohesiveness.